The continuation of the programme beyond the last intake in 2016 has not been decided yet. Please keep an eye on the website for further information.

 The TOEFL – or Test Of English as a Foreign Language – offers an internet-based test (iBT).
 The final, overall iBT score ranges between 0 and 120, and includes a scaled average from the four components (reading, listening, speaking, and writing).
 Read more about TOEFL (iBT).

 At the time of application, you must supply proof of your BSc degree as well as the required language test.

-These scholarships can be awarded to masters students from all countries other than the 27 EU menber states and EEA/EFTA states: Iceland, Lichtenstein, Schweiz and Norway.
+These scholarships can be awarded to masters students from all countries other than the EU member states and non-EU programme countries: Turkey, the Former Yugoslav Republic of Macedonia (FYROM), Iceland, Lichtenstein, and Norway.
 Furthermore, you must comply with the 12 months rule: You must not be a resident nor have carried out main activity (studies, work etc.) for more than a total of 12 months over the last five years in one of these countries.

-These scholarships can be awarded to any masters students who do not fullfil the criteria A defined above, i.e nationality requirement and 12 months rule.
+These scholarships can be awarded to any masters students who do not fulfil the criteria A defined above, i.e nationality requirement and 12 months rule.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.